 All prior authorizations are based on a specific standardized list of services.
-Key functions of the UM program are listed below.
+The key functions of the UM program are listed below:

-- Eligibility and oversight - Eligibility verification - Benefit administration and interpretation - Verification that authorized care correlates to Member's medical necessity need(s) and benefit plan - Verifying of current physician/hospital contract status - Resource management - Prior authorization and referral management - Admission and inpatient review - Referrals for discharge planning and care transitions - Staff education on consistent application of UM functions - Quality management - Evaluate satisfaction of the UM program using Member and Provider input - Utilization data analysis - Monitor for possible over- or under-utilization of clinical resources - Quality oversight - Monitor for adherence to Center for Medicare & Medicaid (CMS), NCQA, state and health plan UM standards
+- Eligibility and oversight

+- Eligibility verification - Benefit administration and interpretation - Verification that authorized care correlates to Member's medical necessity need(s) and benefit plan - Verifying of current Physician/hospital contract status - Resource management - Prior authorization and referral management - Admission and Inpatient Review - Referrals for discharge planning and care transitions - Staff education on consistent application of UM functions - Quality management - Evaluate satisfaction of the UM program using Member and Provider input - Utilization data analysis - Monitor for possible over- or under-utilization of clinical resources - Quality oversight - Monitor for adherence to CMS, NCQA, state and health plan UM standards

-For more information about Molina's UM program, or to obtain a copy of the HCS Program description, clinical criteria used for decision-making and how to contact a UM reviewer, access the Molina website or contact the UM department.
+For more information about Molina's UM program, or to obtain a copy of the HCS program description clinical criteria used for decision making and how to contact a UM reviewer, access the Molina website or contact the UM department.